 The show benefits from good performances.
 Just establishing himself as a mid-range leading man, Peter Graves shows why he worked so steadily: he’s a no-nonsense actor who seldom blew a dialogue line or needed a second take.
-The actor clearly realized that he wasn’t Marlon Brando, yet could succeed by ‘maintaining an even strain’ of credibility: Graves may be slightly bland, but he never disappoints.
-In this show we see Graves honing the fits-all-roles technique that made him one of the kings of ’50s program pictures — his Tom Kaylor is serious at all times, yet Graves allows little smiles to break through now and then, as if a funny thought just passed through Tom’s mind.
-When Graves much later starred in the farce Airplane! he played his Captain Clarence Oveur the exact same way, to hilarious effect: ‘disaster looms, but I just thought an amusing thought.’
+Graves may be slightly bland, but he never disappoints.
+His Tom Kaylor is serious at all times, yet Graves allows little smiles to break through now and then, as if a funny thought just passed through Tom’s mind.
+When Graves much later starred in the farce Airplane! he played his Captain Clarence Oveur the exact same way, to hilarious effect: ‘disaster looms, but I just had an amusing thought.’

 The big reason to see this particular show is Chuck Connors.
 The 6’6″ future cowboy star performs here as he never did before or since — throwing caution to the winds.
 The extroverted, chemically-revved up Mink Reynolds plays loud music and chases girls with abandon, and when he’s on the bennies he’s a hyperactive menace.
-There are few calm moments with Mink, and Connors practically blasts off the screen.
+Connors practically blasts off the screen.
 He’s a finger-snapping, jive-talking dervish, scooping up the tiny Claire Carleton even as she tries to wait tables:

 “Hey, I’m in a dancing mood.
 I say, c’mon Mabel!”

-When the pills drive Connors into a psychotic state he becomes genuinely scary.
-He goes nuts right in the cab of a truck barreling down the highway.
+When the pills drive Connors into a psychotic state he becomes genuinely scary, going nuts right in the cab of a truck barreling down the highway.
 The actor is so big even Peter Graves can’t control him — he’s like the dog in the Marmaduke cartoon.
-Connors may be overacting, but it fits the story well.
+Connors’ overacting fits the story well.
 He was encouraged to go completely over the top only a few times, such as in the ill-conceived gangster tale 99 & 44/100% Dead.

 Death in Small Doses was released to the Archive Collection in 2013 and labeled a film noir, which it is not.
 But I was always aware of the title, which certainly feels noir.
-Unconnected to the movie, it was a catchphrase for us back in college, when any awful job or grind situation — dealing with relatives, suffering through a bad relationship — needed exaggeration.
+Unconnected to the movie it was a catchphrase for us back in college when any awful job or grind situation needed exaggeration — dealing with relatives, suffering through a bad relationship.
 Although we were having the time of our lives scraping by in Santa Monica, you wouldn’t know it by our speech patterns.
 We soon picked up on Robert Mitchum hipster-isms with similar negative connotations, like ‘I’m on a journey to the end of the night.’
 I probably only think I’ve outgrown such speech patterns.